keu/docs/software/migrate-to-runtime.md

 Migrating a Deployment to Astro Runtime is similar to the standard upgrade process.
 There are no known disruptions when migrating a Deployment from AC to the equivalent version of Astro Runtime.

+## Prerequisites

+To migrate to Astro Runtime, you must have Astronomer Software 0.29 or later.
+See [Upgrade Astronomer](upgrade-astronomer.md).

 ## Differences between Astro Runtime and Astronomer Certified

 Functionally, Runtime images are similar to AC images.
 They both include: